Three weeks in Shanghai, Beijing and Hong Kong: The view from an investor and regular human (Part 1)

 What follows

-My view on the strategic direction of each region (covered below)
+- My view on the strategic direction of each region (covered below)

-The Chinese consumer, in detail including the ‘China Macro’
+- The Chinese consumer, in detail including the 'China Macro'

-AI in China - a layer, not a platform
+- AI in China: a layer, not a platform

-The ByteDance problem
+- The ByteDance problem

-The Good and the Ugly - What sectors, industries, regions and companies stood out to me.
+- The Good and the Ugly: what sectors, industries, regions and companies stood out to me

 My view on the strategic direction of each region

 This is the first of five pieces from three weeks of meetings in China and Hong Kong.
-I’ve come away with one primary thesis: I'd rather own Chinese companies selling to the rest of the world than global companies selling to China.
-Before I get to the companies, I want to lay out the worldview that makes this thesis make sense.
+I've come away with one primary thesis:

 China and the US both seem to be jealous of each other.
 The Chinese consumer wants the prospect of getting extraordinarily wealthy.
 The American consumer wants more choice and lower cost of living.
 Each side has what the other is asking for.